JasonTheKitten/bot/README.md

 # bot
 [New name to be revealed] is a Discord Bot written on the Discord4J framework.

-It provides a variety of features
+Still rewriting, but it will provide a variety of features

 * Chat Linking: Link chat channels across multiple servers!